 More than thirty of the fifty US states have laws in place to prosecute people living with HIV who are charged with these acts.
 They persist despite that their discriminatory nature and the fact that all states already have general criminal laws—such as assault and battery, reckless endangerment, and attempted murder — that can be used to prosecute any individuals deliberately seeking to transmit HIV.

 These laws were also passed before studies showed that consistent use of antiretroviral therapy (ART) can virtually eliminate the risk of HIV transmission.
 They also ignore the effectiveness of other HIV prevention measures such as condom use, and pre- and post-prophylaxis (PrEP and PEP).
 In short, these laws are not aligned with current evidence regarding HIV transmission risk.

-In some states, a conviction under these laws requires the convicted person to register as a “sex offender” even in instances of consensual sexual activity between adults.
+Even in cases where HIV transmission does not occur, people accused of having put someone at risk of exposure have received sentences of 10-30 years for these offenses.
+In some states, a conviction under these laws requires the convicted person to register as a “sex offender” even when the act in question was consensual sexual activity between adults.

 Finally, the highly publicized arrests and prosecutions occurring when these laws are invoked undermine HIV prevention.
 One sure way to avoid being accused of knowingly exposing someone to HIV it to be ignorant of one’s own HIV status.